oss-homecredit-id/iONess/README.md

 - `none` if you don't want to include HTTP Method header
 - `custom(String)`

-to set custom type of body, you need to pass those custom type encoder which implement `HTTPBodyEncoder` object to encode the object into the data:
+to set a custom type of body, you need to pass those custom type encoder that implements `HTTPBodyEncoder` object to encode the object into the data:

 ```swift
 Ness.default.httpRequest(.get, withUrl: "https://myurl.com")